Connecting Through Obstruction; Relating Gauge Gravity and String Theory: Introduction

-While much of the work on gravitation as a gauge theory has proceeded in terms of action functionals, less effort has aimed at finding an underlying construction in terms of a principal fiber bundle.
+While much of the work on gravitation as a gauge theory has proceeded in terms of action functionals, less effort has aimed at finding an underlying construction in terms of a principal fiber bundle~\footnote{Such a description exits for $(2+1)$-dimensional gravity as a Chern-Simons theory as shown by Witten~\cite{Witten:1988hc}}.
 This despite the necessity of the bundle formalism for addressing gauge theories in topologically nontrivial spacetimes.
 An immediate obstacle to any such construction based on Poincar\'e symmetry is clear.
 The Lorentz subgroup acts on the tangent-space indices of fields at a given point in spacetime and hence can be realized as fiberwise or ``vertical" transformations which leave the base-point unchanged.
 However elements of the translation subgroup necessarily move between points in the base.
 This presents a difficulty in using the usual interpretation of gauge transformations as vertical fiber automorphisms.
 It was suggested by Lord that these could be accommodated by allowing ``horizontal" components of the fiber action~\cite{lord86}.
 This idea was given a more complete realization in the work of Tresguerres who utilized the formalism of composite bundles~\cite{Tresguerres2002}.
-We view the formulation due to Tresguerres as the most promising context in which to investigate the consequences of a gauge principle for spacetime topology.
-Investigating these matters, we find several restrictions on spacetime that might have been expected, i.e. that it be orientable and admit both spin and causal structures.
+Investigating these matters carefully, we find a restriction on spacetime imposed as a sufficient condition to obtain a consistent composite bundle construction.
+This leads to the requirement that the manifold allow a Lorentzian signature metric, that it be consistent with other known gauge theories i.e.\ that it be orientable, and that it admit a spin structure which allows for chiral fermions.
 However a further finding came as something of a surprise.
 The consistency of the composite bundle formulation seems to imply that the underlying spacetime also admit a string structure.
 This of course is the relevant restriction on the target spaces of perturbative string models.

 The outline of this paper is as follows.
 We begin with a review of the standard fiber bundle formalism as it applies to gauge theory in order to establish notation.
 We then review the composite bundle formalism and in particular how it is applied to gauge theories of gravitation.
 Utilizing a consistency condition from composite fiber bundles, we then investigate implications for the structure of the base spacetime and enumerate our findings.
 We conclude with comments on the significance of these findings and directions for future work.